-SES is of the opinion that post the commencement of the Companies Act, 2013, the onus cast by the law on Independent Directors (IDs) has increased manifold.
-Therefore, every Company must adequately remunerate their IDs, not only to retain the best brains available, but also to ensure parity between responsibility shouldered by IDs and remuneration paid to them.
-At the same time, SES is of the view that the remuneration to IDs must be linked with their performance.
-Since, the IDs are not directly engaged in the day-to-day affairs of the Company, therefore, it may be difficult to link the performance of the ID with the profits earned by the Company during a particular year.
+SES is of the view that the remuneration to IDs must be linked with their performance.
+Since the IDs are not directly engaged in the day-to-day affairs of the Company, therefore, it may be difficult to link the performance of the ID with the profits earned by the Company during a particular year.
 Having said that, SES strongly believes that the Board is responsible for attaining the overall strategic goals of the Company and ensure adoption of good governance practices.
 Therefore, any lapse in the setting the strategic goals or poor governance practices in the Company, may raise question over the performance of the IDs.
 In the longer run, such lapse may invariably impact the profits of the Company over a period of time.

 Therefore, SES is of the opinion that the remuneration paid to IDs must be based on Board related assignment and their individual performance.
 In view of this, any pre-determined or pre-fixed payment to Independent Director not linked with his / her performance, in the opinion of SES, may vitiate independence of the ID.
-While,

-SES principally recommends that the remuneration of IDs must not be fixed, however, this logic may not work in case of Chairpersons of Banks.
-SES understands that RBI approves payment for Chairman of Banks which at times may be fixed and contrary to the intent behind the remuneration provisions under the Companies Act, 2013.
+While, SES principally recommends that the remuneration of IDs must not be fixed, however, this logic may not work in case of Chairpersons of Banks.
+SES understands that RBI approves payment for Chairperson of Banks which at times may be fixed and contrary to the intent behind the remuneration provisions under the Companies Act, 2013.
 However, SES would not recommend an AGAINST vote based on such fixed remuneration only in case of Banks.